aaqwesas/Enhanced-DCA/readme.md

 # Enhanced DCA vs. Traditional DCA Strategy Comparison

-This project implements and compares two **Dollar-Cost Averaging (DCA)** investment strategies using [Backtrader](https://www.backtrader.com/), a Python framework for backtesting trading algorithms.
+This project implements and compares three **Dollar-Cost Averaging (DCA)** investment strategies using [Backtrader](https://www.backtrader.com/), a Python framework for backtesting trading algorithms.

 The goal is to evaluate whether an **adaptive, market-aware Enhanced DCA (EDCA)** strategy outperforms a **fixed-interval DCA** approach over time in terms of return, risk, and efficiency.